thehyve/puppet-galaxy/README.md

 ####Class: `galaxy::params`
 This class sets the default parameters for the galaxy puppet module ( create user, directory and galaxy branch)

-####Class: `galaxy::common_startup`
-This class writes common_startup.sh from galaxy-central and execute it.
-This convert .samples files in .ini files and fetch the eggs.

 ####Class: `galaxy::create_db`
 This class executes create_db.sh to create a database and update it at the last version.